tcheukueppoo/maat/docs/maat.md

 * `___DATA___`

 `___DATA___` is not a variable.
-Hmm... it is a special token you fit into your maat code right at the end so that whatever data following it can be obtained via a file handle in the special variable `DATA`.
+It is a special token you fit into your maat code right at the end so that whatever data that follows it can be obtained via a file handle in the special variable `DATA`.

 ```
-temp $/;
+temp #/;

 # Outputs what follows ___DATA___
 DATA.readline.say